 - 3.45 The Council will prepare a Place Brief for the site.
 The Place Brief will establish high level principles to inform future master planning and design processes.
 The Place Brief must consider the implications of flood risk and erosion in the area and be informed by a flood risk and coastal erosion appraisal which develops options which can be supported by the Council.
-The implications of flooding and coastal erosion should be used to inform the development of this site.
-Development at Seafield should provide or contribute towards education, and healthcare infrastructure and community facilities. - 3.46 Local communities and key stakeholders will be consulted through the development of the Place Brief.
-Once approved the Place Brief will become non-statutory planning guidance.
+The implications of flooding and coastal erosion should be used to inform the development of this site. - 3.46 Local communities and key stakeholders will be consulted through the development of the Place Brief.
+Once approved the Place Brief will become non-statutory guidance.
 Proposals for any part of this site in advance of an approved Place Brief will be considered as premature in line with Policy Env 2.
 Proposals will also be assessed against the Seafield Development Principles and other relevant local plan policies, for example on matters such as design, accessibility, landscaping and biodiversity. - 3.47 Development at Seafield Industrial Estate must not have an adverse effect on qualifying interests of the Firth of Forth Special Protection Area (SPA) and the Outer Firth of Forth and St Andrews Bay Complex SPA.